dvdzkwsk/react-redux-starter-kit/README.md

 Testing
 -------

 To add a unit test, simply create `.spec.js` file anywhere in `~/tests`.
-The entry point for Karma uses webpack's custom require to load all these files, and both Mocha and Chai will be available to you within your test without the need to import them.
+Karma will pick up on these files automatically, and Mocha and Chai will be available within your test without the need to import them.

+Coverage reports will be compiled to `~/coverage` by default.
+If you wish to change what reporters are used and where reports are compiled, you can do so by modifying `coverage_reporters` in `~/config/index.js`.

 Utilities
 ---------